-Keuka Studios offers various types of stairs and can also design custom cable railings for existing staircases.
+Keuka Studios offers various types of stairs and can also design custom cable railings, glass railings, or metal railings for new or existing staircases.
 When talking with customers regarding stairs and railing projects, we try to verse our clients in stair design terminology.
 To learn more about the stair types we offer and what terms we use throughout the design process, take a look at this list of popular stair styles:

 1. Straight Stairs

 Straight stairs are stairs without any changes in direction.
 They are certainly one of the most common types of stairs found in both residential and commercial properties.
 Below are examples of straight floating stairs made with a variety of stringer styles, railing types, and wood species.

 On longer flights of stairs, a landing is inserted to break up the flight.
 Building codes require this for floor heights above 12 feet.
 Especially in commercial buildings, straight stairs often have platforms halfway up the run of the stairs.